lbryio/lbry.com/content/faq/lbry-android.md

 ### What Is The Purpose Of Having My Email Connected To LBRY?

-Emails are collected to authenticate and [uniquely identify](https://lbry.io/faq/identity-requirements) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.
+Emails are collected to authenticate and [uniquely identify](https://lbry.io/faq/phone) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.

 No other data is stored with your email login.
-All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored locally on your computer.
+All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored [locally on your device](https//lbry.io/faq/lbry-directories#android).

 ### How Do I Change My LBRY Connected Email?

-If you ever need to change your LBRY Android App email address or sign out, please see [this guide](https://lbry.io/faq/how-to-change-email).
+If you ever need to change your LBRY Android App email address or sign out, please see [this guide](https://lbry.io/faq/how-to-change-email#android).

 If you sign into a new email and need to transfer your verification status, you'll need to [reach out to us](mailto:help@lbryio) in order to link your accounts.
 Please do not verify again to obtain rewards on a 2nd account; your Rewards account may be disabled for abuse.